astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

 Although minimizing the (modified) weighted sum of least squares gives a solution that fits best the data, it does not necessarily correspond to the most probable solution given what we know about celestial objects.
 The discrepancy is particularly significant in very faint (|SNR| :math:`\le 20`) and barely resolved galaxies, for which there is a tendency to overestimate the elongation, known as the "noise bias" in the weak-lensing community :cite:`2004MNRAS_353_529H,2012MNRAS_424_2757M,2012MNRAS_425_1951R,2012MNRAS_427_2711K`.
-To mitigate this issue, |SExtractor| implements a simple `Tikhonov regularization <https://en.wikipedia.org/wiki/Tikhonov_regularization>`_ scheme on selected engine parameters, in the form of an additional penalty term in :eq:`loss_func`.
+To mitigate this issue, |SExtractor++| implements a simple `Tikhonov regularization <https://en.wikipedia.org/wiki/Tikhonov_regularization>`_ scheme on selected engine parameters, in the form of an additional penalty term in :eq:`loss_func`.
 This term acts as a Gaussian prior on the selected *engine* parameters.
 However for the associated *model* parameters, the change of variables can make the (improper) prior far from Gaussian.

 .. _model_minimization_def: